smundhra-git/personal_websitev1/content/Skills/index.md

     skillLevel: 5
     logo: "./python.png"
     description: "Python is a high-level programming language known for its readability and versatility."

-  - skillName: "C++"
-    skillLevel: 5
-    logo: "./cplus.png"
-    description: "C++ is a versatile programming language commonly used for web development."

   - skillName: "Java"
     skillLevel: 4